 Landscapes are very accessible to all of us.
 They are all around us during our journeys.
 Besides, landscapes do not move or run away as people do.
-Landscapes seem the easy subject to capture on your camera.
+Landscapes seem an easy subject to capture on your camera.
 And yet, many people are not happy with their results when they get home.
-In this blog, I offer you some tips for the novice landscape photographer to improve your landscape shots.
+In this blog, I offer tips for the novice landscape photographer to improve your landscape shots.

 1. Which camera to use?